 The Frankfurt Card is comparable in price with a $13 price tag for an unlimited 24-hour pass with various discounts on museums, zoos and tours.
 If you have friends, you’re in luck!
 A single-day group pass goes for $27 (total) for up to 5 people.

 S-Bahn, or Stadtschnellbahn which means ‘rapid train’ in German, is independently owned and operated in big cities such as Berlin, Frankfurt and Munich.
-A single ticket from Berlin Railways is $3.50, a 24-hour pass is $10.50, and a 7-day pass is $43.
+A single ticket in Berlin is $3.50, a 24-hour pass is $10.50, and a 7-day pass is $43.

 U-Bahn, or underground railways, are the fastest way to get from place to place within big metropolises.
 BVG is a wonderful routing and ticketing app, or website if you are on your browser, that allows you to plan and purchase tickets with ease.
 A one-way ticket in Berlin will set you back $3 but you can get a 24-hour unlimited pass for only $7.
 When purchasing, keep in mind that you get so much more for your money when you buy a multi-day pass.